jurinho17-sv/resume-JHK/README.md

-# Ju Ho Kim - Professional Resume Website
+# Ju Ho Kim - Resume

 Thank you for taking time to visit this page :)